-Thankfully, Ohio law is much simpler.
-Rather than following a one-bite rule, Ohio places strict liability on dog owners for any personal or property damage done by their animal.
+Thankfully, state law is much simpler.
+Rather than following a one-bite rule, the state places strict liability on dog owners for any personal or property damage done by their animal.

 This means that, with a few exceptions, all owners are responsible for their dog’s actions.
 A Fremont dog bite lawyer could represent people who have been injured in dog attacks to recover the compensation that they deserve.
 Work with a skilled personal injury attorney that could advocate for you.

 Ohio has codified the dog bite law in Ohio Revised Code 955.28 (B).
 This statute states that the owner of a dog is liable for any loss to a person or property that is caused by the dog.
 There is no mention of any mindset required in the landowner’s mind, or that the dog has any history of viciousness.

 These attacks are also not limited by geographic location.
 An owner is just as responsible in their own home as they are on the street, and a Fremont dog bite attorney could help hold the owner accountable.

 There are two prominent exceptions written into the dog bite law.
 First, a dog owner is not responsible if the injured person was teasing or harassing the dog in any way while on the owner’s property before the attack.